 Another example where this could be relevant is if your company is listed under your name.
 It could be a family business with a family name that sells a family recipe.

-- Also, do a search for a trademark
+- Also, search for a trademark

 When you register your company with the state and federal governments, one of the steps you will take is to see if the name and organization you are registering has already been trademarked by someone else.
 You will have your company name or organization accepted and be trademarked by someone else.

 This means that if you are operating and selling goods under a name that has been traded by someone else, anyone who owns that trademark can take legal action or ask you to stop operating under that name after the fact.
 That lands you back to the beginning of the process.